 - Keep your focus: Make sure there are no distractions when you need to get important things done.
 Put your phone away, and only allow yourself to check it at set times.
 Be as rigorous as necessary.
 This might mean using the “do not disturb” function on your computer, working offline, using only one monitor or window to focus on.

 - Take small breaks: Instead of a couple large breaks, try taking multiple small breaks to refresh concentration.
-Very important; try not to spend them on aimlessly checking your phone.
-Rather try something active, like a quick walk around, doing a few stretch exercises or practicing a frivolous skill like hmm, rock balancing maybe?
-Body movement is known to stimulate the brain function and uplift your mood.
+Very important; try not to spend them aimlessly checking your phone.
+Rather try something active, like a quick walk around, doing yoga at your desk, or practicing a frivolous skill like hmm, rock balancing maybe?
+Body movement is known to stimulate brain function and uplift your mood.

 It sounds super sinister – a deadline.
 One wonders who came up with naming it that.
 The short explanation is that it simply indicates a line that doesn’t move at all.
 It’s dead.
 Another theory dates back to Civil War prison camps, where prisoners were not to cross certain lines to prevent getting shot.

 Back to a more uplifting note, you don’t ever need to feel threatened by deadlines at all.
 Not when they are reasonable and you set yourself up to easily meet them.
 Always give yourself an alternate deadline, a bit sooner than the original given one.
 Once your mind is accustomed to the earlier deadline, you subconsciously forget the later one.
 Worst case scenario you will have some extra time left, while the best case scenario has you finishing ahead of time.